-The state has to prove causation.
-If the state has proven, for example, an underlying DUI charge, then they have also to show that the underlying traffic offence was directly responsible for the death.
-The state prosecutor also has to prove that the deceased did not do something that could have contributed to their own death.
+For example, if the state has charged you with a DUI, then they have to prove that the underlying traffic offense was directly responsible for the other person's death.
+The state also has to prove that the deceased did not do anything that could have contributed to their own death.
 If they cannot establish a direct causal relationship, then they cannot charge you with vehicular homicide.